rapid7/insightconnect-plugins/plugins/string/help.md

 # Version History

+* 1.4.2 - Updated SDK to the latest version (v6.2.2) | Address vulnerabilities
 * 1.4.1 - Initial updates for fedramp compliance | Updated SDK to the latest version
 * 1.4.0 - New action Replace
 * 1.3.1 - Update to v4 Python plugin runtime